tvoas/vllm-fork/scripts/QWQ_32B_TP8_GUIDE.md

+Is worker applying patch again, causing our model request to grow but chunked code in runner appends more, which means we grow more and more and more?
+Need to verify

+Stream in N>1 chunks while N=0 runs.
+Eliminate gap.

+Multistep?

 # Qwen3 with PP=2 Guide

 This guide provides instructions to build, run, and configure a Docker container for vLLM, as well as perform accuracy and throughput benchmarking on this.
 Uses best known configs.